your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 ### Working Together

 Sometimes two or more characters team up to attempt a task.
-The character who's leading the effort—or the one with the highest ability modifier—can make an ability check with advantage, reflecting the help provided by the other characters.
+The character who's leading the effort — or the one with the highest ability modifier — can make an ability check with advantage, reflecting the help provided by the other characters.
 In combat, this requires the Help action.

 A character can only provide help if the task is one that he or she could attempt alone.
 For example, trying to open a lock requires proficiency with thieves' tools, so a character who lacks that proficiency can't help another character in that task.
 Moreover, a character can help only when two or more individuals working together would actually be productive.
 Some tasks, such as threading a needle, are no easier with help.